-Steve Miller was a mainstay of the San Francisco music scene that upended American culture in the late '60s.
-With albums like Children of the Future, Sailor and Brave New World, Miller perfected a psychedelic blues sound that drew on the deepest sources of American roots music and simultaneously articulated a compelling vision of what music - and society - could be in the years to come.
+At the start of his career, Miller soon became a mainstay of the San Francisco music scene that upended American culture in the late '60s.
+With albums like Children of the Future, Sailor and Brave New World, Miller perfected a psychedelic blues sound that drew on the deepest sources of American roots music and simultaneously articulated a compelling vision of what music - and, indeed, society - could be in the years to come.

 Then, in the '70s, Miller crafted a brand of pure pop that was smart, polished, exciting and irresistible - and that dominated radio in a way that few artists have ever managed.
 Hit followed hit in what seemed like an endless flow: “The Joker,” "Take the Money and Run," "Rock'n Me," "Fly Like an Eagle," "Jet Airliner," "Jungle Love," “Swingtown” and “Abracadabra,” among them.
 To this day, those songs are instantly recognizable when they crop up online or on the radio - and impossible not to sing along with.
 Their hooks are the very definition of indelible.

 Running through Miller's distinctive catalog is a combination of virtuosity and song craft.
 And that’s no accident.
 His parents were jazz aficionados - not to mention close friends of Les Paul and Mary Ford - so, as a budding guitarist, Miller absorbed valuable lessons from that musical tradition.
 When the family moved to Texas, Miller deepened his education in the blues, eventually relocating to Chicago, where he played with Muddy Waters, Howlin' Wolf, Buddy Guy and Paul Butterfield.
 That range of sources informs his music to this day.